Skip to main content

 }

-Geometry — Polygon ClassificationPolygons are classified by number of sides: 3 = triangle, 4 = quadrilateral, 5 = pentagon, 6 = hexagon, etc. Each classification is a mutually exclusive category.
+Geometry — Polygon ClassificationPolygons are classified by number of sides: 3 = triangle, 4 = quadrilateral, 5 = pentagon, 6 = hexagon, 7 = heptagon, 8 = octagon, … Each classification is a mutually exclusive category — a shape can only have one number of sides.
+The if/else if/else chain mirrors this partition exactly.

 Triangle Classifier

-Given three side lengths, classify the triangle as equilateral, isosceles, or scalene.
+Given three side lengths (using Input(decimal:) so you can try different combinations), classify the triangle as equilateral, isosceles, or scalene, and check whether it's also a right triangle.

 Solution